-The SRA sponsors numerous events throughout the year.
+The SRA sponsors and/or participates in a number of events throughout the year.
 These include fundraisers such as the annual Duck Race in May and Dinner Auction in September.
 Others are educational or informational such as monthly talks by guest speakers.
 And there are community spirit events such as river cleanups, fish stocking and "rock throwing".

 Note: "Rock throwing" events involve adjustment of rocks and stones in the stream in order to establish a distinct channel, clear out pools or repair previously installed structures.

 Note: Due to COVID 19 restrictions, many of our regular events have been cancelled.
 Board meetings and the AGM have been modified to an online format.